heroku-examples/geosockets/README.md

 # Geosockets

-Geosockets is a node webserver and javascript browser client for rendering website visitors on a map in realtime using WebSockets and the browser's Geolocation API.
+Geosockets is a Node.js webserver and javascript browser client for rendering website visitors on a map in realtime using WebSockets and the browser's Geolocation API.

 See the demo app at [geosockets.herokuapp.com](https://geosockets.herokuapp.com).